-- ALTERNATIVES: As this is the second draft, staff seek feedback from the Board.
-Input can be provided at the May Board meeting, with final adoption of budget and rates on June 24, 2025. - FISCAL/RESOURCE IMPACTS: The District's budget serves as a financial roadmap, helping staff plan for future needs and mitigate potential challenges.
-The District operates with approximately \$4.7 million in rate revenue and \$5.0 million in tax revenue annually.
+ALTERNATIVES: As this is the final draft, staff seeks adoption of the budget and salary schedules for fiscal year 2025 - 2026.

+FISCAL/RESOURCE IMPACTS: The District's budget serves as a financial roadmap, helping staff plan for future needs and mitigate potential challenges.
+The District operates with approximately \$4.8 million in rate revenue and \$5.0 million in tax revenue annually.
 These funds cover operations, capital projects (over \$14.3 million projected over five years), CalPERS unfunded accrued liability (\$5.1 million as of June 30th, 2024), and reserves.